DONATE NOW

 Nonprofit Boards of Directors are the primary stakeholders of an organization’s financial sustainability.
 This fiduciary duty requires members of the Board to have an in-depth understanding of the organization’s financial and operational health.
 In this session, we take a deep dive into the financial intricacies of arts nonprofits, while gaining insights into how to understand, analyze, and activate informed financial planning and analysis tools that ensure organizational sustainability.
 This session explores the following topics:

-*Please note that this week’s normal Wednesday session will happen on Thursday due to a scheduling requirement
+*Please note that this week’s normal Monday session will happen on Wednesday

 Presenter: Maria Kolby-Wolfe